locklin/j-mode/README.md

 ## Scott notes:
-to make this work, I needed a (require 'cl)
+Now merged with the latest j-mode, with a few modifications (location of J interp, colors, key rebindings).
+Note for
-I also needed to tell emacs exactly where  my J interpretor was located; otherwise it tried to connect to the Sun Java console, which is unhelpfully also named jconsole.
+others: I needed to tell emacs exactly where  my J interpretor was located; otherwise it tried to connect to the Sun Java console, which is unhelpfully also named jconsole.
+This confused me.
 This is set in an obvious place in j-console.el.

-Finally, I added some changes to the default commands to make it more compatible with the way I use emacs with R. Since I do the same kinds of things in J that I ordinarily do in R, this works better for me.
+I added some changes to the default commands to make it more compatible with the way I use emacs with R. Since I do the same kinds of things in J that I ordinarily do in R, this works better for me (basically, C-c C-n executes a line and moves the cursor to the next line, like in ESS; I should also probably change to Ctrl-Meta-x for loading regions, but C-c C-n is fine with the little J regions you end up executing).

+I also added a simple command to j-help to google search jsoftware.com for addons and other commands; something I found myself doing often.
+C-c g does this.
+I might use this as a fallback for when it fails on searches, but the use of lots of funny symbols might make this an error.

+Oh yeah; this works great with setting the default browser to w3m or less great with W3.
+I hate using the mouse and relearning what keystrokes do what, which is why I use this instead of Jsoftware's otherwise excellent IDE.

+To do: figure out how to use the debugger on the command line.

 ################# original dox below here ###############################
 # J Mode